1. The campus or unit identifies the source of funds or method of finance and estimated costs.

 - If there is a change in the contemplated cost of a project, the funding source or any other material information contained in the original MOF, the campus or unit must submit a revised MOF, following the same process as for the original MOF.

-- If available funds, as listed on the original MOF, are less than what is needed for the cost of contractor changes, change orders or other anticipated additional costs of the project, increases in the contract cost may not be approved or implemented until the process for an amended MOF is complete.
+- Increases in the contract cost above the amount listed in the MOF may not be approved or implemented until the process for an amended MOF is complete.

 - Revised MOFs must reflect the same number as the original MOF with a capital alpha suffix.